 The department offers five minors- one general minor in English, one in literature, two in writing, and one in popular literature and film.
 These minors compliment all majors, and the critical reading and writing skills acquired through these minors will enhance any future vocation.
-Please contact the English department or download our handout for more information.
-General Education courses DO NOT count for the minors (3300:111, 3300:112, 3300:250, 3300:252, and 3300:281).
+Please contact the English department for more information.
+The following General Education courses DO NOT count for the minors (3300:111, 3300:112, 3300:250, 3300:252, and 3300:281).

 Students must achieve an overall GPA of at least 2.0 to earn the minor.